SEARCH ECU WebsitePeople GO

 Photographs: All photographs submitted with manuscripts must include a copy of signed permission from the copyright holder.
 This documentation should be submitted as a supplementary file.

-When a manuscript has been submitted by an author, the author will receive an acknowledgment e-mail.
+Review Process: After a manuscript has been submitted, the author will receive an acknowledgment e-mail.
 Manuscripts are initially screened by the editors.
-Manuscripts that are clearly inappropriate for JoCI , or fail to follow the submission guidelines, will be returned promptly.
+Manuscripts that are clearly inappropriate for JoCI, or fail to follow the submission guidelines, will be returned.
 Manuscripts undergo a double-blind review process.
-Occasionally, at the discretion of the editorial team, one or more reviewers for a particular manuscript may be a guest reviewer.
-Approximately three months after the submission deadline, confirmation will be sent to submitting authors with details regarding the final status of their manuscripts.
+Approximately three months after the submission deadline, confirmation will be sent to authors with details regarding the final status of their manuscript.

 Submission Preparation Checklist